daranzolin/ggtextparallels/README.md

 ggtextparallels
 ===============

-The goal of ggtextparallels is to approximate fancy and expensive tools like the *Synopsis Quattuor Evangeliorum*, an essential tool for biblical scholars.
+The goal of ggtextparallels is twofold: (1) to approximate fancy and expensive tools like the *Synopsis Quattuor Evangeliorum*, an essential tool for biblical scholars; and (2) to study biblical passages across multiple translations.
 Thanks to the people at [BibleSearch](http://bibles.org/eng-GNTD/Gen/1) `ggtextparallels` now supports over 300 versions across 277 languages.

 Installation
 ------------